Andrews-408/Andrews-408/README.md

 - 👋 Hi, I’m @Andrews-408
+- A Junior Frontend Developer
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning React Js and Python
+- 🌱 I’m currently learning React Js
+- Familiar with typescript, javascript, python
 - I'm looking forward to collaborate on any project that involves React Js
+-

 <!---